COVID-19 safety checklist for workplaces

 - Include how to address new risks introduced by new measures.

 - Post your safety plan and make it available upon request as required.

 - Train workers on the measures and procedures in the plan.

-- Monitor to ensure your instructions are being followed.
+- Supervise and monitor to ensure your instructions are being followed.

 - Add covid 19 measures and procedures to the joint health and safety committee (JHSC) checklist for required monthly inspections.

 - Track information about close interactions at your workplace as may be requested by the local public health unit for contact tracing.